Thursday, June 29, 2017

 Thursday, June 22, 2017

 northdown kickass princess kid all bossy with fear arrives is

 indifference as’m goddess thick with instance is’m

 dandered at the lack of patricular resistance as in said gesture

 mattered not on consensus chorewheel clacking done-thats

 but on toilet seats with hinges

-nothing’s unplugged television reflects the hall behind her
+as nothing’s unplugged television reflects the hallway behind her

 bicep vein-twitch eyed by passing royalty